yxuansu/SimCTG/SimCTGEncDec/README.md

 ### 1. BART:

-Here, we provide an example of how to apply contrastive search on BART model.
+Here, we provide an example of how to apply different search methods on BART model.

 ```python
 import torch